Burdj3/Burdj3/README.md

 - 🔭 I’m currently working on a few Udemy courses to further my understanding of native development

-- 🌱 I’m currently learning more about native android development, with some occasional React Native.
+- 🌱 I'm currently learning more about web development, primarily focusing on React and AWS

-- 🥅 2022 Goals: Step out of my comfort zone and contribute more to Open Source projects
+- 🥅 2023 Goals: Network more and launch some new applications

-- ⚡ Fun fact: I love to go rock climbing and get outdoors
+- ⚡ Fun fact: I love to go fishing and get outdoors

 <br/>